 Low-speed motorcycles may not be driven on any state toll road, limited-access highway, or any public road with a posted speed limit greater than 35 miles per hour.
 It is also prohibited to ride them on sidewalks; however, they may be operated on private property with the permission of the property owner.

-For more information, or if you have any questions, regarding any of the above-listed Traffic Safety Programs, you can contact our Traffic Safety Officer, Corporal Rodger Davis, Sgt.
-Joseph Hale, or Lt.
+For more information, or if you have any questions, regarding any of the above-listed Traffic Safety Programs, you can contact our Traffic Safety Officer, Police Officer Charles Paskas, Lt.
+Joseph Hale, or Capt.
 Robert Bush, or you may send an email to email@example.com.